Undergraduate Programmes

 Remarks:

-1. Students who admitted through the Graduate Entry Route will have to take 9 courses, i.e. courses 1, 2, 4, 5, 6, 7, 8, 9, 10.
+3. Students who are admitted through the Graduate Entry Route will have to take 9 modules, i.e. 1, 2, 4, 5, 6, 7, 8, 9, 10.

 IC may offer some courses, but not all, as electives every year.